benbuckman/nodejs-ebay-api/README.md

 - reqOptions: headers and other options to pass to the request
   - IMPT: Some parameters for these endpoints, such as _SITE-ID_ and _authToken_, should go into the headers, not into `params`.
 See the API documentation.
 - sandbox: true/false (default false = production).
 May need to add additional endpoint URLs to the code as needed.
+- rawXml: boolean.
+If `true`, passes the raw XML response back to callback. `false` means XML is converted to JSON (for consistency with other APIs).
+Default is `false`/JSON.

 `callback` gets `(error, data)`.
 (There is not currently a default parser for these endpoints.)